paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 158

-**Texto original:**
-A solutions architect is optimizing a website for an upcoming musical event.
-Videos of the performances will be streamed in real time and then will be available on demand.
-The event is expected to attract a global online audience.
-Which service will improve the performance of both the real-time and on-demand streaming?

-**Tradução:**
 Um arquiteto de soluções está otimizando um site para um evento musical que se aproxima.
 Vídeos das apresentações serão transmitidos em tempo real e, posteriormente, estarão disponíveis sob demanda.
 Espera-se que o evento atraia um público global online.
 Qual serviço melhorará o desempenho tanto do streaming em tempo real quanto sob demanda?